dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/update/gitlab_12_changes.md

 - you are running the database in high_availability using repmgr.
 - your database nodes are part of GitLab Geo configuration.
 - you have specifically opted out using the `/etc/gitlab/disable-postgresql-upgrade` file outlined below.
+- you are using an external PostgreSQL database rather than the one packaged with Omnibus.

 To opt out you must execute the following before performing the upgrade of GitLab.